yugshah7777/TattleTent/README.md

-# 🏕️ TattleTent
+# 🏕️ CivicLedger

-**TattleTent** is a **full-stack grievance tracking and transparency platform** designed for a traveling circus city.
+**CivicLedger** is a **full-stack grievance tracking and transparency platform** designed for a Government.
 Built as part of **Codesangam – Webster**, it streamlines citizen complaint handling, departmental accountability, and real-time monitoring.

 ---